Police Academy 2: Their First Assignment

 Police Academy 2: Their First Assignment is a 1985 American comedy film directed by Jerry Paris.
 It is the second installment in the Police Academy franchise and the sequel to Police Academy.

 Many actors who were in the first film return to reprise their roles.
-Steve Guttenberg, as Officer Carey Mahoney, the class clown; former American football player Bubba Smith returns as the colossal Moses Hightower; Marion Ramsey is featured again as Laverne Hooks; David Graf returns as gun-crazy Officer Eugene Tackleberry; Michael Winslow returns as sound effects master Officer Larvell Jones, and veteran actor George Gaynes returns as Commandant Eric Lassard.
+Steve Guttenberg, as Officer Carey Mahoney, the class clown; former American football player Bubba Smith returns as the colossal Moses Hightower; Marion Ramsey is featured again as the soft-spoken Laverne Hooks; David Graf returns as gun-crazy Officer Eugene Tackleberry; Michael Winslow returns as sound effects master Officer Larvell Jones and veteran actor George Gaynes returns as Commandant Eric Lassard.
 This is the only film in the franchise in which Leslie Easterbrook did not appear as Callahan.

-New faces in Police Academy 2 include Howard Hesseman as Captain Pete Lassard (the brother of Police Academy commandant Eric Lassard); Bobcat Goldthwait as Zed, the leader of "The Scullions", an obnoxious gang; Art Metrano as Lt.
-Mauser; Peter Van Norden as slobbish police dog Officer Vinnie Schtulman; Tim Kazurinsky as hapless business owner Carl Sweetchuck; and Lance Kinsey as Sgt.
-Proctor.
+New faces in Police Academy 2 include Howard Hesseman as Captain Pete Lassard (the brother of Police Academy commandant Eric Lassard); Bobcat Goldthwait as Zed McGlunk, the leader of "The Scullions", an obnoxious gang; Art Metrano as Lt.
+Ernie Mauser; Peter Van Norden as slobbish police dog Officer Vinnie Schtulman; Tim Kazurinsky as hapless business owner Carl Sweetchuck; and Lance Kinsey as Sgt.
+Carl Proctor.
 In the film, the Police Academy cadets have graduated and are assigned to the worst precinct in town, where they have to help Captain Pete Lassard fight Zed's gang.
 The film was followed by Police Academy 3: Back in Training (1986).

 Plot

 In an unnamed city, serious crime is increasing, particularly in the 16th precinct, which is beset by erratic criminal Zed McGlunk and his violent gang, the Scullions.
-With the citizens turning against the ineffective, outnumbered, and aging Metropolitan Police, chief Henry Hurst orders precinct Captain Pete Lassard to get the situation under control within 30 days or be replaced, granting him six new officers from the police academy graduating class of 1984: laidback Carey Mahoney, prankster Larvell Jones, gun-fanatic Eugene Tackleberry, gentle giant Moses Hightower, soft-spoken Laverne Hooks, and bumbling Douglas Fackler.
+With the citizens turning against the ineffective, outnumbered, and aging Metropolitan Police, chief Henry Hurst orders precinct Captain Pete Lassard to get the situation under control within 30 days or be replaced, granting him six new officers from the police academy graduating class of 1984: laidback Carey Mahoney, prankster Larvell Jones, gun-fanatic Eugene Tackleberry, gentle giant Moses Hightower, soft-spoken Laverne Hooks and bumbling Douglas Fackler.
 Seeing an opportunity to take Lassard's position, his Lieutenant, Ernie Mauser, plots to undermine his efforts and the new recruits, alongside his dim-witted partner, Sergeant Carl Proctor.

 Tackleberry is reluctantly partnered with Sergeant Kathleen Kirkland, but quickly falls in love with her after realizing they share a passion for firearms.
 While on patrol, Mahoney and his new partner, the slobby Vinnie Schtulman, respond to an armed robbery at a lamp store owned by businessman Carl Sweetchuck.
 Chaos ensues when additional officers arrive and mistakenly open fire on each other, allowing the robbers to escape.
 The confusion leaves the store in ruins, causing $76,813 in damages.
 Mauser attempts to suspend the officers, but Mahoney's impassioned plea convinces Lassard to give them another chance.
 Mauser punishes Mahoney by assigning him and Schtulman to patrol a smog-filled road tunnel.
 In return, Mahoney swaps Mauser's shampoo for an epoxy resin, which glues his hands to his head and leaves him wandering the station naked and pleading for help.